hellowanshaw/javaGettingStarted/README.md

 # javaGettingStarted
-record the learning process of a java beginner
+record the learning process of a java beginner.